-Solar panel efficiency has reached a peak at 21-22%.
-This may seem low, but in fact, it’s enough to meet our energy needs.
-That’s just another reason why now is the best time to invest in a solar panel system for your home.
+Solar panel efficiency has reached a peak of 21-22%.
+This is more than enough to meet our energy needs.
+And it’s just another reason why now is the best time to invest in a solar panel system for your home.

 Let’s break this down a little more and examine the cost of a single solar panel.
 This is a great way to understand the overall cost of your system.
 The simple answer is that it depends on the type of panel and the size of your system.
 At POWERHOME Solar, we use American-made solar panels of the highest quality and best prices.

-Solar panel production is measured in watts, so their cost is often calculated in dollars-per-watt.
-However, the entire cost of your solar panel installation will be a combination of equipment costs that include solar panels, the inverter, wiring and mounting hardware.
-Add to that the costs of design, permitting and interconnection (hooking your system up to the grid).
-And finally, let’s not forget the sales and operational costs which cover monitoring and maintenance, repairs, and any additional overhead.
+Solar panel production is measured in watts, so their cost is often calculated in dollars per watt.
+However, the entire cost of your solar panel installation will be a combination of equipment costs that include solar panels, the inverter, wiring, and mounting hardware.

-There is already enough solar capacity installed in the U.S. to power more than 11 million American homes.
-This means many are already paying less for their power than you are.
+There is already enough solar capacity installed in the U.S. to power nearly 13 million American homes.
+This means many are already paying less for their electricity than you are.

 How much you save will, of course, depend on where you live.
 There are so many variables that determine how much the utilities in different cities and states charge for electricity.
-In addition, different states get different amounts of peak sunshine.
-But even a city as cloudy as Cleveland can produce enough solar power to adequately power your home.
-Another big factor is the different incentives offered and net-metering programs available in different localities which will impact your savings.
-However, one thing you can count on is your electric bill will continue to rise.
+Also, various states get different amounts of peak sunshine.
+But even those living in a city as cloudy as Cleveland can produce enough solar power to power their homes adequately.
+Another significant factor is the different incentives offered and net-metering programs available in different localities, which will impact your savings.
 That’s what makes solar a great alternative.

 Check out the federal, state and local incentives for going solar.
-Homeowners across the country still can take advantage of the 30 percent federal tax credit, although it will gradually be reduced until it expires at the end of 2021.
-Each state offers their own incentives, ranging from additional tax credits to renewable energy certificates.
+Homeowners across the country can take advantage of the 30 percent federal tax credit.
+Each state offers its own incentives, ranging from additional tax credits to renewable energy certificates.